-Disclosure: The following content was sponsored by Simply Pets Online.
-Kristine and Dave each received a free pet bowl in order to review them, though the opinions are their own.
+Disclosure: This article was sponsored by Simply Pets Online.
+Kristine and Dave each received a free pet bowl in order to review them, though all opinions are their own.
 Contest information appears after the review.
-This page may contain affiliate links.
-This means Petful may receive a small commission, at no additional cost to you, if you click a link and purchase something.
-This helps us fulfill our mission to help as many animals as possible.

 Having giant dog breeds who are susceptible to bloat, I was excited about trying the Slow Feed Dog Bowl from Simply Pets Online.